wtclarke/fsl_mrs/docs/user_docs/nifti_mrs.rst

 The above command, takes a boolean argument `validate_on_creation`.
 If `True` (default), then the code will validate the header extension and `SpectralWidth` fields upon creation.

 | Independent of this option, the `NIFTI_MRS` constructor will test if the input file is a valid NIfTI-MRS:
-| 1) The header contains a non-empty intent code.
+| 1) The header contains a non-empty intent code of the format `mrs_vM_m` (M=major version, m=minor version).
-| 2) The intent code is of the format `mrs_v<number>_<number>` and not older than 0.2 version.
+| 2) The file is not created with an older than NIfTI-MRS 0.2 version.
 | 3) The header contains a header extension with code '44'.

-If the first two reasons cause a failure in loading the file as `NIfTI-MRS`, then you can use :code:`spec2nii clean` command to update the file:
+If the intent code format (option 1) causes a failure in loading the file as `NIfTI-MRS`, then you can use :code:`spec2nii clean` command to update the file:

 ::

     spec2nii clean <file> [-f <output_file> -o <output_folder>]

-If the header extension causes a failure, then you can read and write the file as follows:
+If the header extension (option 3) causes a failure, then you can read and write the file as follows:

 .. code-block:: python